JaydenCruz2004/CSC3130-ImplementingLists/README.md

 ## Overview

-This repository contains the implementation of Assignment 3 - Implementing Lists for [Course Name].
+This repository contains the implementation of Assignment 3 - Implementing Lists for [CSC-3130].
 The objective of this assignment is to familiarize with List data structures, including Array-based lists, Singly Linked Lists, and Doubly Linked Lists, as well as implementing generics for reusability.

 ## Due Date